saiftyfirst/ComputationalPhysics/README.md

 # ComputationalPhysics
-Implementation and Analysis common Modelling and Simulations techniques used in physics
+Implementation and Analysis common Modelling and Simulations Techniques used in Computational Physics

 # Integrals